cisagov/ScubaGear/baselines/exo.md

 ### Policies

 #### MS.EXO.5.1v1
-SMTP AUTH SHALL be disabled in Exchange Online.
+SMTP AUTH SHALL be disabled.

 - _Rationale:_ SMTP AUTH is not used or needed by modern email clients.
 Therefore, disabling it as the global default conforms to the principle of least functionality.
+SMTP AUTH is required for POP3 and IMAP4 clients.
+As there are still legitimate uses for such clients, SMTP AUTH can be enabled on a per-mailbox basis when necessary.
 - _Last modified:_ June 2023

-#### MS.EXO.5.2v1
-SMTP AUTH MAY be enabled on a per-mailbox basis as needed.
+- _Note:_ SMTP AUTH MAY be enabled on a per-mailbox basis as needed.

-- _Rationale:_ SMTP AUTH is required for POP3 and IMAP4 clients.
-As there are still legitimate uses for such clients, SMTP AUTH can be enabled on a per-mailbox basis as necessary.
-- _Last modified:_ June 2023

 ### Resources